yardokun/google-ux-design-course/README.md

 The second question is open-ended and allows the user to share more about their experience.

+Best practice is to conduct at least five user interviews during your research.
+As you conduct your interviews, you’ll start to find similarities in the feedback that users provide about what works and what doesn’t work about your product.
+This is exactly the kind of feedback you want!

+Advantages:

+- You’re better able to understand what a user thinks and why.
+- You can adjust your questions or refocus the discussion based on the user’s answers.
+- You have the ability to ask follow-up questions in real time.
+- You have the ability to ask questions specific to a user’s needs.
+- You’ll receive direct suggestions from the user.

+Disadvantages:

+- It’s time-consuming to interview each user.
+- It’s expensive to pay participants and to rent space for the interviews.
+- The sample sizes are smaller, due to time and money constraints.
+- Group interviews can be affected by the bandwagon effect, or going along with the group’s opinion instead of thinking creatively, which can discourage open discussion by people who have an opinion that doesn’t align with the majority of the group.

 <img src="images/surveys-image.png" width="500">

 **Surveys:** An activity where many people are asked the same questions in order to understand what most people think about a product.

 Surveys allow us to hear from a larger number of users than we can during interviews.
-Surveys include a mix of quantitative and qualitative questions.
+Surveys are a great way to measure the success of your product, during development and after it’s launched.
+For example, sending surveys after a product is released can help you measure the effectiveness of your product and provide a foundation for future improvements.

+You can design surveys to include open-ended questions for qualitative research, which allow research participants to clarify their survey responses, as well as close-ended questions for quantitative research, which generate numerical data.

 Surveys are most useful after you have some initial understanding of the users' pain points and want to solidify that by surveying a larger number of people.

+Advantages:

+- You can learn more from a larger sample size.
+- You are able to gather results and insights quickly.
+- Surveys are usually inexpensive because they don’t take as much time for participants to complete, and they can be done remotely.

+Disadvantages:

+- Surveys often do not allow for in-depth feedback; most questions will have responses drawn from a set of multiple-choice answers.
+- There are some types of research questions that won’t work in a survey format.
+- Surveys usually do not allow for personalization.

 <img src="images/usability-studies-image.png" width="500">